TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 If you aren't already familiar with Mame Hooker, you'll **need compatible inis for each game you play** and **the gun's COM port should be set to match the player number** (COM1 for P1, COM2 for P2, etc.)!
 COM port assignment can be done in Windows via the Device Manager, or Linux via settings in the Wine registry of the prefix your game/Mame Hooker is started in ([instructions from WineHQ here](https://wiki.winehq.org/Wine_User%27s_Guide#Serial_and_Parallel_Ports), note that Arduino COM ports are indeed `ttyACM#`).

+> [!WARNING]
+> Serial Handoff mode will cause INSTABILITY if using an Arduino core without a patched TinyUSB - as of writing, upstream has a fatal bug where a large amount of serial data causes the board to unpredictably lock up, requiring physically unplugging from the PC.
+This has been fixed in the RP2040 core linked in this manual, but can't speak to others.
+For more information, see https://github.com/adafruit/Adafruit_TinyUSB_Arduino/issues/293

-This can be disabled (and any other references to serial handoff mode) by commenting out `#define MAMEHOOKER` in the beginning of the sketch (after the initial defines & directly above the hardware configuration).
+This can be disabled (and any other references to serial handoff mode) by commenting out `#define MAMEHOOKER` in the beginning of the sketch.

 ### Change USB ID for Multiple Guns
 If you intend to use multiple GUN4ALLs, you'll want to change what the board reports itself as.